xlab-classes/cse442-spring2022-team-terms-co/README.md

 ![image](https://user-images.githubusercontent.com/43181965/161452854-388715d1-b883-4990-8c9a-89582cb6b264.png)
 <br/>

+# **Using TaskBot**
+To add TaskBot to your Discord server, simply visit our landing page: https://www-student.cse.buffalo.edu/CSE442-542/2022-Spring/cse-442s/static/.
+Once you open the landing page, click on the "Add Bot now!" tab which will direct you to a page where you can add TaskBot to a server of your choice provided you are logged in to your Discord account on the web.
+After adding TaskBot, you can use the commands illustrated above to test it out.
+Once TakBot hass been added to a server, simply type "login" in the chat box, and TaskBot will send you a link of the website where your schedule of tasks is displayed.

  *  *  *  *  *  *   *  *  *  *  *  *   *  *  *  *  *  *   *  *  *  *  *  *
 # **Links**